deepu0/AlexaBot/README.md

 ### Workflow
 You can test out this skill using an Amazon Echo device or at [Echosim](https://echosim.io).
 The workflow is as follows:
-- You invoke the skill saying "Alexa, start Yoda skill."
+- You invoke the skill saying "Alexa, say Yoda Quote."
 - Alexa will give you a yoda quote and ask if you want more.
 - If you say yes, it would again give you a yoda quote and ask if you want more.
 If you say no, it will exit out of the skiil.
+- It also supports Help intent, which gives the user an introduction to what the app is all about and help them get started with the skill use.

 ### Internal Implementation